Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

 The 1st set of instructions say; "You need friends and family.
 Go out and meet people and have fun."

-The 2nd set of instructions say; "Be Alone and be Safe !"
+The 2nd set of instructions say; "Be Alone because it is safe and you wont get hurt!"

-So the result is that no matter how hard the Avoidant tries, they cant force themselves to get our there and meet people.
-Its a hard barrier made of the hardest material that is impossible to penetrate.
+The result is that no matter how hard the Avoidant tries, they cant force themselves to get out there and meet people.
+Its a barrier made of the hardest material that is impossible to penetrate.

 (The picture on the right says "You Suck" in the persons mind.
 This actually comes from the heart.